Building Hybrid Applications in the Cloud on Microsoft Azure

-For example, a typical application may use web and worker roles running on Windows Azure, store its data in SQL Azure databases, and connect to third-party services that perform tasks such as authenticating users or delivering goods to customers.
+For example, a typical application may use web and worker roles running on Microsoft Azure, store its data in SQL Azure databases, and connect to third-party services that perform tasks such as authenticating users or delivering goods to customers.
 However, it is not uncommon for an application to also make use of services exposed by partner organizations, or services and components that reside inside the corporate network that, for a variety of reasons, cannot be migrated to the cloud.

 Applications such as this are often referred to as hybrid applications.
 This guide focuses on the common challenges you will encounter when building applications that run partly in the cloud and partly on-premises, or when you decide to migrate some or all elements of an existing on-premises application to the cloud.
-It focuses on using Windows Azure as the host environment, and shows how you can take advantage of the many features of this platform, together with the SQL Azure, to simplify and speed the development of these kinds of applications.
+It focuses on using Azure as the host environment, and shows how you can take advantage of the many features of this platform, together with the SQL Azure, to simplify and speed the development of these kinds of applications.

-This book is the third volume in a series about Windows Azure.
-Volume 1, Moving Applications to the Cloud,provides an introduction to Windows Azure, discusses the cost model and application life cycle management for cloud-based applications, and describes how to migrate an existing ASP.NET application to the cloud.
-Volume 2, Developing Applications for the Cloud, demonstrates how you can create from scratch a multi-tenant, Software as a Service (SaaS) application to run in the cloud by using the latest versions of the Windows Azure tools and the latest features of Windows Azure.
+This book is the third volume in a series about Azure.
+Volume 1, Moving Applications to the Cloud,provides an introduction to Azure, discusses the cost model and application life cycle management for cloud-based applications, and describes how to migrate an existing ASP.NET application to the cloud.
+Volume 2, Developing Multi-tenant Applications for the Cloud, demonstrates how you can create from scratch a multi-tenant, Software as a Service (SaaS) application to run in the cloud by using the latest versions of the Azure tools and the latest features of Azure.

-This guide focuses on applications that span the cloud and on-premises boundary, where some parts run in Windows Azure, while other parts are located inside the corporate network.
+This guide focuses on applications that span the cloud and on-premises boundary, where some parts run in Azure, while other parts are located inside the corporate network.
 It also describes how you can integrate these kinds of applications with external partners.
-The guide describes how a fictitious corporation named Trey Research migrated its on-premises Orders application to a hybrid application that interacts with external transport partners using many features and services available in Windows Azure and SQL Azure.
+The guide describes how a fictitious corporation named Trey Research migrated its on-premises Orders application to a hybrid application that interacts with external transport partners using many features and services available in Azure and SQL Azure.
 It also includes a series of appendices that document the use cases and challenges typically encountered in hybrid applications, and provide guidance on the technologies for addressing these challenges.